davidtavarez/davidtavarez.github.io/_posts/2018-09-29-cracking_weak_wifi.md

 **KEY**: ZZZZ*SUFFIX*

 Where `SUFFIX` is a 4 characters long alphanumeric string shared between the SSID and the Key; and `ZZZZ` is another 4 characters long  alphanumeric string that completes a **8 characters long alphanumeric string**.
-The default key contains only capitalize letters and vocals and numbers between 0 to 9, so our base is: *ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789* (36 possible chars).
+The default key contains only capitalize letters and vocals and numbers between 0 to 9, so our base is: *ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789* (36 possible options).
 Now, because we already know the last 4 characters (`SUFFIX`) we're ending up with *1,679,616 [36x36x36x36]* possible outcomes.
 To generate the dictionary we're going to use next code:

 ```python
 #!/usr/bin/env python